QAZIMAAZARSHAD/Income-Tax-Calculator/README.md

 Income Tax Calculation System For A Salaried Person

+A GUI application that allows Indian citizens to calculate their liable income tax and compare between new and old tax schemes.

 Complete Video Tutorial File in repo (Download to watch) -> **VIDEO--complete project tutorial.mp4**